-Protesters shut New York’s Grand Central Station, demanding Gaza ceasefire
+New York police arrest hundreds after anti-war protest at Grand Central

-Dozens of protesters seen being arrested by police as authorities announce temporary closure of station.
+Dozens of mostly Jewish protesters staged a sit-in on the station’s main concourse calling for a Gaza ceasefire.

-Hundreds of protesters have gathered on the main concourse of New York’s Grand Central Station, one of the city’s major transport hubs, demanding a ceasefire between Israel and Hamas.
+Hundreds of protesters have been arrested after a “sit-in” on the main concourse of New York’s Grand Central Station, one of the city’s major transport hubs, demanding a ceasefire between Israel and Hamas.

 The protesters, wearing black T-shirts reading ‘Ceasefire now’ and ‘Not in our name’, unfurled banners calling for freedom for Palestinians and an end to the bombardment of Gaza.